za419/youtube-success-predictor-fetcher/format-specifier.md

 Attribute data is found by `data[i][subsource][name]` for `source=="channel"`, and by `data[i][videos][j][subsource][name]` for `source=="video"`.

+The specific per-type processing of attributes is as follows:

 ## `alias`

 Attributes of type `alias` are special in that they do not use the `source` or